mahesh-panchal/nextflow-novice/_episodes/04-channels.md

 - `collect` (value type channel): Gather all data in the channel as a single output.
 A common use case, is when one process is used to summarise the output from the previous processes.
+    When an input channel remains empty, nothing is emitted by `collect`.
+Use `toList` if a channel should emit an empty list when a channel is empty.
     ~~~
     process CollectLogs {